-My position as web content developer at Zin Technologies followed, and for seven years, I was involved with a dozen NASA websites in a variety of capacities, working with NASA points of contact to develop site content to promote their projects or developing content databases to archive project documentation.
+My position as web content developer at Zin Technologies followed, where I was involved with a dozen NASA websites in a variety of capacities, working with NASA points of contact to develop site content to promote their projects or developing content databases to to archive project documentation.

 For all websites, ongoing adherence to government-mandated Section 508 guidelines provides me with a current knowledge of usability and accessibility issues.

 This web development activity was balanced with outreach work that included developing handout and display materials for numerous events for the NASA Aviation Safety Program, including three years supporting the program’s detail-intensive presence at the EAA Airventure event and three years managing the logistics for the annual Weather Accident Prevention Review event.